 ConnectiCare may cover some, if not all, of your rehab costs, depending on the policy you have.
-In some cases, your policy may not cover all the expenses related to treatment at drug and alcohol rehab facilities and treatment centers.
+In some cases, your policy may not cover all the expenses related to treatment at rehab facilities and treatment centers.
 Speaking with an admissions specialist at the rehab center you are considering will help you get a deeper understanding of what is covered by your policy and what your financial commitment will be.

 No matter the cost, it’s important not to let financial concerns hold you back from getting treatment.
 There are ways to help offset the cost, including payment plans, scholarships, and grants in some cases.

 For more information on other ways to pay, visit these web pages:

 Knowing what costs your ConnectiCare health insurance plan covers for drug and alcohol addiction services can help you plan for any costs that you will be responsible for while you or your loved one are getting drug or alcohol addiction treatment.
 Knowing what costs you may be responsible for provides peace of mind, allowing you to focus on what truly matters—getting and staying sober.
 For more information on what your ConnectiCare insurance plan covers for rehab, call the number on the back of your insurance card, or call one of our admissions navigators at .
 They can answer all your questions and provide you with the information and support that you need as you pursue treatment.

 American Addiction Centers (AAC) strives to provide you with the most updated information on each carriers’ addiction insurance coverage, but policy changes and errors do occur.
 Please check with your insurance carrier directly to confirm coverage levels.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.